 Sections 61.113 (a) & (b) limit private pilots to non-commercial operations.
-Because the sUAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have a private pilot's license rather than a commercial pilot's license to operate this sUAS.
-Unlike a conventional aircraft that carries the pilot and passengers, the sUAS is remotely controlled with no living thing on board.
-The area of operation is controlled and restricted, and all flights are planned and coordinated in advance as set forth in the Manual.
-The level of safety provided by the requirements included in the Manual exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
-The risks associated with the operation of the sUAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 when drafted, that allowing operations of the sUAS as requested with a private pilot as the PIC exceeds the present level of safety achieved by 14 C.F.R. §61.113 (a) & (b).
+Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the pilot operating the aircraft to have completed a UAS flight training course of 10 hours before flying a UAS.
+Unlike a conventional aircraft that carries the pilot and passengers, the UAS is remotely controlled with no living thing or cargo on board.
+The area of operation is controlled and restricted, and all flights are planned and coordinated in advance as set forth in this document.
+The risks associated with the operation of the UAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 when drafted, that allowing operations of the UAS as requested with a pilot who has met the minimum requirements of this document exceeds the present level of safety achieved by 14 C.F.R. §61.113 (a) & (b).